Building a company worth working at

 Related information

-Aiming for a working environment where employees can actively work in their own way while giving birth and raising children, we make efforts to reinforce a system to support both their careers and child-rearing, and encourage them to use it.
+Aiming for a working environment where employees can actively work in their own way alongside life events such as childbirth, childcare, and nursing care, we make efforts to reinforce a system to support work-life balance and encourage them to use it.

 The framework of childcare leave and shortened work hours is maintained at a higher level than those stipulated in legal standards so that employees can take childcare leave until their children reach three years old, and shortened work hours until their children reach the third grade of elementary school.
 In addition, we provide opportunities for employees to have interviews with HR staff before, during, and after childcare leave to eliminate their concerns during leave and follow up on their future careers.
 At the interviews, we explain our systems and procedures related to childcare leave and other internal programs, listen to employees’ vision of their workstyle after returning to work, and maintain an environment for sharing corporate updates during leave.